 “Writing on the Wall” Strategy Transitions From Workplace to Home

-To avoid paying expensive severance packages to terminated employees, HR departments have long utilized the strategy of writing on their office walls to get them to quit on their own.
-When they do, of course, they tell tell everyoine they “saw the writing on the wall.”
+To avoid paying expensive severance packages to terminated employees, HR departments have long utilized the strategy of writing on their office or cubicle walls to get them to resign on their own – thus avoiding expensive severance packages and potential lawsuits.

 Today, with so many working from home, many US companies have adapted the practice to also include living and dining rooms, even bedrooms.